altruios/vim-markdown-wiki-1/README.md

 # vim markdown wiki folders

 markdown wiki folders pulgin for vim

+## TODO
+    - add meta-data support and toogle function

-## this plug is pulled from [https://github.com/h2ero/vim-markdown-wiki](https://github.com/h2ero/vim-markdown-wiki)
+### this plug is pulled from [https://github.com/h2ero/vim-markdown-wiki](https://github.com/h2ero/vim-markdown-wiki)
 ### and only has 2 changes: 1 new function and 1 new behavior

 #### 1: when a link is entered-the current working directory is set to that file